 The pathways to the summit will get harder than before.
-The summit is about another 40 minutes to 1-hour hike.
+The summit is about another 40-minute to 1-hour hike.
 And the whole terrain is mainly steep and narrow.
 At the last 4 to 5 km, the path will be more slippery and sandy due to volcanic ash.

-The hardship, however, will be pay off by breathtaking view from the summit.
+The hardship, however, will be paid off by the breathtaking view from the summit.
 Pick a safe spot to sit a rest.
-Take a sip from hot drinks, and enjoy the stretch of hills and slopes from above.
+Take a sip from a hot drink, and enjoy the stretch of hills and slopes from above.

 Luwak Coffee Plantation

 While staying at Kintamani, why don’t visit the Luwak coffee plantation?
 Luwak coffee or civet cat coffee is the most expensive coffee in the world due to its uncommon method.
 At this site, people will get to see the process and even try different types of coffee and herbal tea as well.